 These sensations are your body’s natural impulses to get you to eat.

-Just like locomotives that convert coal to steam to power their heavy engines, you eat protein, carbohydrates, and fats that convert to kinetic energy.
+Like locomotives that convert coal to steam to power their heavy engines, you eat protein, carbohydrates, and fats that convert to kinetic energy.

 Eating the right number of calories each day gives you the strength you need to power through life’s toughest obstacles.

-Eat too much and you can become overweight or obese.
+Eat too much, and you can become overweight or obese.

 But when you don’t eat enough, you feel lethargic and moody.
 This is akin to a car running out of gas.